Studio 39 on 39th Street

 Kansas City Salon History

-In a Kansas City salon called Mario Tricoci’s, Gemy Chiarizio began her career as a cutting specialist.
+In a Kansas City salon called Mario Tricoci’s, Gemy Chiarizio began her career as a hair cutting specialist.
 She opened Studio 39 in a loft on 39th street in July of 2001.

 Kansas City Salon Buzz.